gogxie/gogxie.github.io/pages/about.md

 ---
 layout: mypost
-title: about me
+title: about
 ---

-> Hello there, welcome to Guodong Xie's blog!
+> Hello there, welcome to Guodong Xie's Notebook!